- Reference Info

 - Canon EOS RP Mirrorless Camera

-- This is the camera body I have.
+- The RP is the camera body I have.

 - Canon EOS RP Mirrorless Camera with 24-105mm f/4-7.1 Lens